Chadnaut/Attract-Mode-Plus-Squirrel/DEVELOPMENT.md

 ### Debug Console

-- `console.log` messages within the development host window will be displayed in the *editor* `Debug Console` tab
+- `console` log messages within the development host window will be displayed in the *editor* `Debug Console` tab

 ## Known Issues